heroku/l2meter/README.md

 logger = L2meter.build
 ```

-If you plan to use it globally across different components of your app,
+Consider making the logger a constant to make it easier to use across different
-consider making it a constant.
+components of the app or globally.

 The base `log` method accepts two type of arguments: bare values and key-value
 pairs in form of hashes.